 It doesn’t exist!

-One thing, and only one thing will remedy
+One thing, and only one thing will

-our future.
-Does anyone know what that
+remedy our future.
+Does anyone know

 A scrawny young man raises a shaky hand, but Bettina ignores it.
 She takes another whiff of the cigarette.